-The City Manager Department administers executive oversight of citywide operations, policy development, fiscal planning and manages divisions such as economic development, public information, city clerk and city council services.
+The Office of the City Manager administers executive oversight of citywide operations, policy development, fiscal planning and manages divisions such as public information, city clerk and city council services.
 Working in a collaborative environment with a team-based approach, the City Manager implements the vision of the City Council.
 The City Manager assists the members of the City Council in formulating policies and responds to City Council issues and concerns, either directly or through various City staff members, to recommend options and potential solutions.

 The City Manager provides professional leadership in the management of the City and is responsible for the coordination of all municipal programs and the executive supervision of all City departments and agencies.

 In addition to managing the administrative functions of the City, the City Manager ensures the effective coordination and implementation of public policies, programs, and initiatives.